Zurbatiyah: History

-During the 1980's, Iranian forces bombarded the two Iraqi townships of Khanagin and Zurbatiya with heavy artillery, forcing many of the Arab population to leave alongside Iraqi troops, advancing towards the borders instead.
+During the 1980s, Iranian forces bombarded the two Iraqi townships of Khanagin and Zurbatiya with heavy artillery, forcing many of the Arab population to leave alongside Iraqi troops, advancing towards the borders instead.
 Most of the small houses and buildings were destroyed as a result, leaving the town in ruins with only few Iranian Kurds living in these after migration from west Iran.
 Following 2003 fall of iraq saw the largest influx of Feyli Kurds from Iran into the town as well as the Arab, Turkoman and minority Chechen population to migrate from Zurbatiyah.

 Climate

 Baghdad is 169 kilometers from Zurbāţīyah, so the actual climate in Zurbāţīyah can vary a bit.

 Based on weather reports collected during 2005–2015.